freistil/freistilbox-docs/source/tech_faq/status.md

+---
+title: Where can I see the current status of freistilbox?
 status: published
 zendesk-article-id: 201084685

-# Where do I find the current status of the freistilbox platform?
+---

 You can see the current status of our hosting platform on our status page: